Farghal1/vehicle_control_pkg/README.md

    * `forward_horizon`: A forward horizon in seconds according to which the vehicle's current pose will be propogated forward in time before calculating the control input.

 #### Known Issues and Possible Solutions:
-   * **Issue**: Controller is tough to tune due to the throttle being a velocity-controlled joint and brakes being force-controllerd; hence, having different responses.
+   * **Issue**: Controller is tough to tune due to the throttle being a velocity-controlled joint and brakes being force-controlled; hence, having different responses.
    * **Solution**: Tuning an independent set of gains for each control input and switching between the two based on the sign of the needed acceleration.